Daiki Suzuki

 Daiki Suzuki is a Japanese-born American fashion designer and founder of Engineered Garments.
-His brother Takuji Suzuki founded the brand ts(s).
+His brother, Takuji Suzuki, founded the brand ts(s).

 Style

 Suzuki says of his work, "I try to choose good dynamic designs with patterns that can be modified for today's use.
 Usually I re-work the fits as lightly as possible, being careful not to re-produce vintage designs—adding some things and taking some off, balancing it out to make it look new."

 Woolrich Woolen Mills

-In the 1970s Suzuki was one of the first buyers of Woolrich fashion in Japan.
-In 2006 he became a designer for Woolrich Woolen Mills in America.
+In the 1970s, Suzuki was one of the first buyers of Woolrich fashion in Japan.
+In 2006, he became a designer for Woolrich Woolen Mills in the USA.

 Engineered Garments

 Suzuki founded Engineered Garments as a fashion design and production company in 1999.
 Engineered Garments produces variations of sportsgear and hunting wear.

 Tag on the inside front pocket of a pair of S/S 2014 Engineered Garments pants.
-Includes missions statement.
+Includes mission statement.